ARCCSS-extremes/climpact/server/climpact.developer.documentation.md

 ## TO-DO list for future updates

 * Improve exception handling when errors occur for gridded indices and batch processing.
 This should include displaying *realtime* console output to the browser while indices are being calculated.
 Current version of Shiny inhibits this. **A decent step in the right direction is to remove the need for a system call to 'Rscript' when calculating gridded indices, as this prevents proper errors messages being returned to the R console**.
 * Allow indices to be 'loaded' into ClimPACT when calculating correlations with sector data.
 Currently, the *Load and Check Data* and *Calculate Indices* processes have to be completed before the user can calculate correlations with sector data, even if the indices have been calculated previously.
+An alternate and possibly better option is to have the ability to load sector data in the Load and Check Data tab, and thus have correlations calculated automatically from the beginning of the process.
 * Allow monthly sector data to be loaded and correlated with indices.
 * Implement simple regression plots between sector data and indices.
 * New index: % of mean precipitaiton.
 Similar to Tosi's index.